-As part of your crop season, you're able to add a number of different transactions or movements.
+You can add several different transactions or movements as part of your crop season.
 One of those is the ability to record a cost.

-A cost transaction is used to show inventory products - like fuel, fertiliser, or even a crop type like Corn or Sunflower seeds.
+A cost transaction shows inventory products - like fuel, fertiliser, or even a crop type like Corn or Sunflower seeds.

 Adding a Cost

-To add a cost, in your crop season click Add Transaction > Add Cost.
+In your crop season, click Add Transaction > Add Cost to add a cost.

 When adding a cost transaction, you'll need to enter the following information, split into two sections.

-NOTE: Actual costs will always be posted to your preferred accounting account.
+NOTE: Actual costs will always be posted to your accounting software.

 Cost and Payment date

-These are your standard accrual / profit and cash dates which'll dictate how the cost information displays in your financial reports.
+These are your standard accrual/profit and cash dates, which will dictate how the cost information is displayed in your financial reports.

 Contact (from preferred accounting software)